 23 Keene Street – Originally belonged to William Reynolds, a Civil War veteran.
 His widow married James Greenwood and lived here until her death.
 The property went to her grandson, Morris who later sold it.

 Boulder – Between 30 and 38 Keene Street.
 In the early days of this settlement, the four sons of Ezra built a block house (near the path that goes down to the canal from the east end of Keene Street), for their mutual defense.
 They would stay there at night during the “seasons of greatest dangers”.
-The foundation was discuovered when the first road leading to the first bridge was being built in 1825.
+The foundation was discovered when the first road leading to the first bridge was being built in 1825.
 When these early settlers would return from a trip, they would use this rock as a shelter, fire into the house so as to scare off any Indians who might have been sleeping there during the day, If any had ever done this.
 Halfway between this rock and the block house was a spring that provided water to the early Perry families and other settlers.

 60 Keene Street – Owned by Ordello Swift, the Bourne Postmaster and the Town Clerk and Treasurer.
 After his death, his daughter Margaret became the Town Clerk and Treasurer, and his son Thorton became the Postmaster.